Police Encryption and Press Freedom

 The Constitutional Question

-While there's no explicit constitutional right to scanner access, the practical effect of encryption raises serious First Amendment concerns:
+There is no explicit constitutional right to scanner access, but the practical effect of encryption raises serious First Amendment concerns:

-The First Amendment protects a free press precisely because journalism serves as a check on government power.
-But that function requires access to information about what government is doing.
+The First Amendment protects a free press because journalism is a check on government power.
+That function requires access to information about what government is doing.
+When police—a government agency—operate in complete secrecy, the press cannot independently monitor that power.

 Professional Organizations Fighting Back